History of Bedrock Radio

 In 2000 the NHS Trust who operated both Oldchurch & Harold Wood Hospitals wanted a single radio station to serve both hospitals, until the completion of the new Queen’s Hospital in 2006.

-During the studio construction, Bedrock were being plugged into the new bedside TV systems, run by Premier Telesolutions, with hospital radio being on channel one as part of the free entertainment offered.
+During the studio build, Bedrock was being plugged into the patient bedside TV systems, run by Premier Telesolutions, with hospital radio being channel one as part of the limited free entertainment offered.

 By 2009 the new studio & Premier were operational and programmes commenced broadcasting at Queen’s Hospital.